 Integration Scenarios Covered in This Article

-To explain the Data Hub concepts, I decided to use only one integration scenario, the material data replication from ERP to SAP Commerce.
-Other topics, such as customer, pricing or order data replication are purposely remained untouched.
-Also, I purposely excluded inventory (LOISTD IDoc) from the material data integration because this challenging topic deserves a separate discussion.
-I will probably come back to them in the next follow-ups if there is a demand.
+To explain the Data Hub concepts, I decided to use only one integration scenario: material data replication from ERP to SAP Commerce.
+Other topics, such as customer, pricing, or order data replication, are purposely left untouched.
+Also, I purposely excluded inventory, the LOISTD IDoc, from material data integration because this challenging topic deserves a separate discussion.
+I will probably come back to them in the next follow-ups if there is demand.

 Material Data Model in SAP ERP